 I won’t mention here the merits that Majorana has in theoretical physics, mainly because I am very very far from understanding even a bit of his work.
 But as Erasmo Recami wrote in his biography of Majorana (R), a paper published by Majorana in 1932 about the relativistic theory of particles with arbitrary spin (Majorana E. 1932) contained a mathematical discovery that has been made independently in a series of papers by Russian mathematicians only in the years between 1948 and 1958, while the application to physics of that method – described by Majorana in 1932 – has been recognized only years later.
 The fame of Majorana has been constantly growing for the last decades.

 The notes that Majorana took between 1927 and 1932 (in his early twenties) have been studied and published only in 2002 (Esposito S. et al. 2003).
 These are the notes in which the solution of the above-mentioned differential equation has been discovered, by the way.
 In these 500 pages, there are several brilliant calculations that span from electrical engineering to statistics, from advanced mathematical methods for physics to, of course, theoretical physics.
-In what follows I will go through what is probably the less difficult and important page among them, the one where Majorana presents an approximated expression for the maximum value of the largest of the components of a normal random vector.
+In what follows I will go through what is probably the least difficult and important page among them, the one where Majorana presents an approximated expression for the maximum value of the largest of the components of a normal random vector.
 I have already written in this blog some notes about the multivariate normal distribution (R).
 But how can we find the maximum component of such a vector and how does it behave?
 Let’s assume that each component has a mean of zero and a standard deviation of one.
 Then we easily find that the analytical expressions of the cumulative distribution function and of the density of the largest component (let’s say Z) of an m-dimensional random vector are

 We can’t have an analytical expression for the integral, but it is relatively easy to use Simpson’s method (see the code at the end of this paragraph) to integrate these expressions and to plot their surfaces (figure 1).

 Now, what about the maximum reached by the density of the largest among the m components?
 It is easy, again, using our code, to plot both the maximum and the time in which the maximum is reached, in function of m (figure 2, dotted lines).
 I have spent probably half an hour in writing the code that gives these results, but we usually forget how fortunate we are in having powerful computers on our desks.
-We forget that there was a time in which having an analytical solution was almost the only way to get a mathematical work done.
+We forget that there was a time in which having an analytical solution was almost the only way to get mathematical work done.
 Now we will see how Majorana obtained the two functions in figure 2 (continuous line), in just a few passages (a few in his notes, much more in mine).

 I have always been fascinated by integrals since I encountered them a lifetime ago.
 I can still remember the first time I learned the rule of integration by parts.
 I was caring for my mother who was dying.
 That night I was in the hospital with her, but she couldn’t feel my presence, she had a tumour in her brain and she was deteriorating.
 And yet I was not alone, because I had my book of mathematics and several problems to solve.
 But when my mind was hit by the disease for the first time, about a year later, and I lost the ability to solve problems, then real loneliness knocked at my door.

 Now, why am I talking about the integration by parts?
-Well, I have discovered a few days ago, while studying Majorana’s notes, that integration by parts – well known by students to be a path towards recursive integrations that usually leads to nowhere – is in fact a method that can be useful for developing series that approximate a function for large values of x (remember that Taylor’s polynomials can approximate a function only for values of x that are close to a finite value x_0, so we can’t use them when x goes to ∞).
+Well, I have discovered a few days ago, while studying Majorana’s notes, that integration by parts – well known by students to be a path towards recursive integrations that usually leads to nowhere – is, in fact, a method that can be useful for developing series that approximate a function for large values of x (remember that Taylor’s polynomials can approximate a function only for values of x that are close to a finite value , so we can’t use them when x goes to ∞).
 Majorana used one such a series for the error function.
 He developed a general method, which I tried to understand for some time, without being able to actually get what he was talking about.
 His reasoning remained in the back of my mind for days, while I moved from Rome to Turin, where I delivered a speech about a paper on the measure of electric impedance in the blood of ME/CFS patients; and when I cried, some minutes later, looking at my drawings put on the screen of a cinema, Majorana was with me, with his silence trapped behind dark eyes.
-A couple of days later, I moved to a conference in London, searching for a cure that could perhaps allow my brain to be normal again and I talked with a huge scientist that once worked with James Watson.
+A couple of days later, I moved to a conference in London, searching for a cure that could perhaps allow my brain to be normal again and I talked with a famous scientist who worked on the human genome project.
 Majorana was there too, in that beautiful room (just a few metres from Parliament Square), sitting next to me.
 I could feel his disappointment, I knew that he would have found a cure, had he had the chance to examine that problem.
 Because as Fermi once said to Bruno Pontecorvo, “If a problem has been proposed, no one in the world can resolve it better than Majorana” (Esposito S. et al. 2003).
 Back in Rome, I gave up with the general method by Majorana and I found the way to calculate the series from another book.
 The first tip is to write the error function as follows: